The Practice

 The Movement Cycle

-When we step on an Open Floor, we start with Open Attention, noticing what is present in and around us, what kind of sensations are in our bodies, what emotions and thoughts we have.
-We then focus our attention, and Enter together a specific topic, the subject of our current investigation.
+When we step on an Open Floor, we start with Open Attention, without any specific focus, we just notice what we notice.
+We take stock of how we are arriving, how we are right now.
+We prepare the body for the rest of our practice.
+We then focus our attention, and Enter an Embodied Anchor – a specific physical part of the body.
+We simultaneously enter a specific topic, the subject of our current investigation.
 We Explore this particular territory of our life through movement, breath, and dancing.
-At the end of our Movement Cycle, we Settle to calm our nervous system and to integrate our discoveries.
+At the end of our Movement Cycle, we Settle to calm our system and to integrate our discoveries, before we embark upon the next Movement Cycle.

 Core Movement Resources